AliCYSIQ/myRooms/3-Notes/Bug/GraphQL.md

 this will let you get unlisted product

+this could happen to `users` too by changing the name or the id to get access to information about another user

 ## Discovering schema information(introspection)

 using build-in `GraphQL` function to get information about schema like Introspection